 The Interdisciplinary Cluster must be fulfilled by successfully completing three courses (totaling no fewer than 9 credit hours) from three disciplines.* These courses may be structured as a part of a faculty-designed Interdisciplinary Cluster or student-designed three-course learning experience that meets the above guidelines and is approved by the University Curriculum Council.
-All courses in the Interdisciplinary Cluster must be taken at Trinity University, and only one of these courses may be used to fulfill the requirements of the student’s primary major.
+Courses in the Interdisciplinary Cluster must be taken at Trinity University, with one exception: one course from a Trinity-approved Study Abroad program may be applied to a student's Interdisciplinary Cluster with pre-approval by the Interdisciplinary Cluster Steering Committee.
+Only one course in the cluster may be used to fulfill the requirements of the student’s primary major.

 The major provides for in-depth study of a field of specialization.
 The requirements for each major are found in this bulletin in the departmental listings.
 Students may elect multiple disciplinary majors or construct a second, interdisciplinary major in consultation with their major advisers.

 The candidate for a baccalaureate degree must fulfill the requirements for a major in one of the departments or in one of the interdisciplinary majors listed in the Courses of Study Bulletin.
 Official admission to a major program occurs in the sophomore year, although the student may begin taking courses in the major department before official admission.
 A student may apply to major in two departments or programs.